Poly1581/CS514-summer-practice/README.md

 ### Overview

-The goal of this set of practice problems is to help you prepare for CS 514 over the summer.
-It is a fast paced class, and incoming students are expected to know the basics of programming such as methods, loops, conditionals, and arrays before starting the class.
-If you took an intro programming class in another programming language, you should still be able to do these problems after reviewing basic Java syntax.
-The provided exercises are not meant to demonstrate good object-oriented design; their main purpose is to allow students to practice working with arrays, loops and conditionals.
+The goal of this set of practice problems is to help you prepare for CS 514 at USF.
+CS514 is a fast paced class, and incoming students are expected to know the basics of programming such as methods, loops, conditionals, and arrays before starting the class.
+If you took an intro programming class in another programming language, these problems will help you learn Java syntax.
+The provided exercises are not meant to demonstrate good object-oriented design; their main purpose is to allow you to practice working with fundamental code: arrays, loops and conditionals.

 If you find yourself struggling with these problems, please consider completing an online Java course or carefully going through an introductory Java textbook *and* completing the programming exercises.
-Though there may be partial or complete solutions to some of these questions on various sites like StackOverflow, it is expected that you solve these problems *without* using the Internet as a resource.

 ### Getting Started
 We will be using IntelliJ and Github in cs514.
 IntelliJ is an Integrated Development Environment (IDE).
-IDE is a piece of software that makes developing code easier: it contains an editor that provides clever code completion,  a debugger, refactoring tools, and build automation tools.
+An IDE is a software that makes developing code easier: it contains an editor that provides clever code completion,  a debugger, refactoring tools, and build automation tools.

 1. Download [IntelliJ here]https://www.jetbrains.com/idea/download/).
 Select the Community edition (it's free).
 2. Download [Java here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) You need the JDK (Java SE Development Kit).